JoergHeseler/stl-validator-for-archivematica/README.md

 # STL Validator for Archivematica

-**stl-validator-for-archivematica** is a script that enables [Archivematica](https://www.archivematica.org/) to validate ASCII based Standard Tessellation Language (STL) files.
+This repository provides a script that enables [Archivematica](https://www.archivematica.org/) to validate ASCII based Standard Tessellation Language (STL) files.

 ## Installation

-To install the **stl-validator-for-archivematica** script, follow these steps:
+To install the this script, follow these steps:

 ### 1. Create a new validation command
 - In the Archivematica frontend, navigate to **Preservation planning** > **Validation** > **Commands** > **Create new command** or go directly to [this link](http://10.10.10.20/fpr/fpcommand/create/).